mmore500/dishtiny/docs/workflow.md

 The major downside, of course, is that S3 costs money to use.
 Although we're storing many, many files they're mostly pretty small.
-I pay less than $20 a month at my current usage level.
+I pay less than $50 a month at my current usage level, running 40 evolutionary series in parallel around the clock  .

 If you're interested in working with DISHTINY but you are concerned about the cost of S3 service, get in touch and I'll set you up.